How much does a Switchblade cost?

 Would a minor collision on the ground render the vehicle non-airworthy?

 The main wings are contained within the belly of the vehicle to keep them out of harm’s way while on the ground.
-An aluminum keel protects the wings from damage if the vehicle high-centers or strikes bottom in some manner.
-Similarly, the tail is retracted in ground mode, keeping it from harm in a minor rear collision.
+An aluminum keel protects the wings from damage if the vehicle high-centers (when the wheels are raised off the ground and you’re unable to gain traction) or strikes bottom in some manner.
+Similarly, the tail is retracted in Drive Mode, keeping it from harm in a minor rear collision.
 High-speed impact can render any vehicle non-useable.
-If in doubt, consult an aircraft mechanic or a Samson dealer.
+If in doubt, consult an aircraft mechanic or a Samson Regional Service Center.

 How safe is the vehicle in a major accident?

 Formula 1 racing cars are designed to keep a driver safe during impacts, by creating an inner safety cell surrounded by an expendable outer structure.
-That same technology is being used by Samson Motors and DAR Corporation to create a safety shell around the occupants to protect them from front and rear collisions.
-Side collision protection is provided to produce perhaps one of the safest three-wheeled vehicles ever manufactured.
+That same technology is being used by Samson Sky to create a safety shell around the occupants to protect them from front and rear collisions.
+Side collision protection is also provided to produce perhaps one of the safest three-wheeled vehicles ever manufactured.

 Won’t this flip over in a hard turn?